InseeFr/Public-Enemy/README.md

 # Public-Enemy

+## ⚠️DEPRECATED⚠️

+This code repository is deprecated because functionality has been reinternalized in [Pogues-UI](https://github.com/InseeFr/Pogues).

+However, it still remains [Public Enemy Backoffice](https://github.com/InseeFr/Public-Enemy-Back-Office/).

 Contextualized questionnaire vizualisation tools developped with react/mui/vite

 This project is directly linked with [Public Enemy Backoffice](https://github.com/InseeFr/Public-Enemy-Back-Office/) to create and save questionnaires.